yt-dlp/yt-dlp/README.md

                                      extractor
     --default-search PREFIX          Use this prefix for unqualified URLs.
 For example "gvsearch2:" downloads two videos
-                                     from google videos for youtube-dlc "large
+                                     from google videos for youtube-dl "large
                                      apple".
-Use the value "auto" to let youtube-dlc guess ("auto_warning" to emit a
+Use the value "auto" to let youtube-dl guess ("auto_warning" to emit a
                                      warning when guessing). "error" just throws
                                      an error.
 The default value "fixup_error"
                                      repairs broken URLs, but emits an error if this is not possible instead of searching.
-    --ignore-config                  Do not read configuration files.
+    --ignore-config, --no-config     Do not read configuration files.
 When given in the global configuration file
-                                     /etc/youtube-dlc.conf: Do not read the user
+                                     /etc/youtube-dl.conf: Do not read the user
                                      configuration in ~/.config/youtube-
-                                     dlc/config (%APPDATA%/youtube-
+                                     dl/config (%APPDATA%/youtube-dl/config.txt
-                                     dlc/config.txt on Windows)
+                                     on Windows)
     --config-location PATH           Location of the configuration file; either the path to the config or its containing directory.
     --flat-playlist                  Do not extract the videos of a playlist, only list them.
-    --mark-watched                   Mark videos watched (YouTube only)
+    --flat-videos                    Do not resolve the video urls --no-flat-playlist               Extract the videos of a playlist --mark-watched                   Mark videos watched (YouTube only)
     --no-mark-watched                Do not mark videos watched (YouTube only) --no-color                       Do not emit color codes in output